 Vela Przina Beach

-One of Korcula’s Islands most popular beaches, for tourists and locals alike, is Vela Przina Beach.
-Found in the village of Lumbarda on the southern side of the island (a 15-minute bus ride from Korcula Town), this beach has beautiful, sandy shores and is settled in a large bay offering amazing views of the sea.
-Arrive early to get a good spot and spend the day here, enjoying the beach cafes, a game of sand volleyball and the radiant sunshine.
+One of Korcula Island’s most popular beaches for tourists and locals is Vela Przina Beach.
+Found in the village of Lumbarda on the southern side of the island (a 15-minute bus ride from Korčula Town), this beach has beautiful sandy shores and is set in a large bay offering fantastic sea views.
+Arrive early to get a good spot, spend the day here, and enjoy the beach cafes, a game of sand volleyball, and the radiant sunshine.